Risks of Not Hiring a Professional Interior Designer in DC

 Ignoring Local Building Codes

-Washington DC requires a basic building permit for most interior renovation work that involves structural, electrical, or plumbing changes, issued through the DC Department of Buildings Permits exist for your safety.
+Washington DC requires a basic building permit through the DC Department of Buildings for most interior renovation work involving structural, electrical, or plumbing changes.
+Permits exist for your safety.
 Skipping them can result in fines, failed inspections, and work you have to redo.
 A professional designer knows which changes require permits and which don't.

 Choosing Furniture That Doesn't Fit